matter-labs/tutorials/tests/README.md

 # zkSync Tutorials

-This document contains an instruction of the test infrastructure preparation/running tests locally.
+This document provides instructions for preparing the test infrastructure and running tests locally.

 ## The environment preparation